ePTO: How an electric power take-off works

 A control unit monitors and regulates the operation of the ePTO.
 It ensures that the required power is provided according to the requirements of the connected device.
 It also monitors the battery to ensure that the ePTO does not consume more energy than is available for driving and the remaining functions of the vehicle.

-ePTO electric auxiliary drive
+ePTO electric power take-off

 The ePTO is available from Flux in two power levels:

-ePTO with low power (12 kW).
+Low-power ePTO (12 kW).

 The low-power ePTO is suitable for the following applications, for example: